-Many successful web content creators believe that effective content is that which grabs the reader’s attention with a few hard hitting words.
+Many successful web content creators believe that effective content is that which grabs the reader’s attention with a few hard-hitting words.
 It encourages him to refrain from clicking and moving on to another source.
 It conveys the message in the simplest way and the shortest possible time – something that is possible by throwing light on the importance of good copywriting.

-There is however, a completely opposing school of thought that believes that long copy is still the most effective.
+There is, however, a completely opposing school of thought that believes that long copy is still the way to go for effective copywriting.
 It allows you to offer explanations and inform the reader in a better way so that he retains at least a portion of what he has read.
 A pithy heading may slip the reader’s mind, but a detailed description of a product/ service/ business is not likely to vanish from his or her memory without a trace.

 The fact is that there is evidence to prove both these contentions.
 Short copy is great for grabbing attention, but long copy lends itself to SEO in a much better way and also makes for better retention.
 So, how do you get the size of your copy right?